Gravitational bending angle with finite distances by Casimir wormholes: Introduction

 In another direction, the Gauss-Bonnet theorem connects differential geometry with topology \cite{do2016differential, klingenberg2013course}.
 In 2008, Gibbons and Werner used this theorem to propose a method to compute the deflection angle of light for a static and spherically symmetric (SSS) spacetime \cite{gibbons}.
 In 2016, Ishihara \etc extended this approach to consider finite distances between the system receiver-lens-source \cite{Ishihara:2016vdc}.
 Finally, Ono \etc generalized the Ishihara method to include stationary backgrounds \cite{ono2017gravitomagnetic, Ono:2018ybw, Ono:2018jrv}.
 Currently, various papers use the Gauss-Bonnet theorem to investigate the deflection of light in black holes and wormholes \cite{Werner:2012rc, Jusufi:2018jof,Ovgun:2018fnk, Ovgun:2018prw, Ovgun:2019wej}.
 Furthermore, in Ref. \cite{Gibbons:2015qja}, Gibbons shows that the massive particles free motion in static spacetimes is given by the geodesics of an energy-dependent Riemannian metric on the spatial sections analogous to Jacobi metric in classical dynamics.
 Crisnejo and Gallo were the first to study the deflection angle of massive particles in a SSS background through Jacobi's metric and the Gauss-Bonnet theorem \cite{Crisnejo:2018uyn}.
 Then, many works were done using the Crisnejo and Gallo approach.
 For example, the studying of deflection of massive particles by wormholes \cite{Li:2019vhp}, the deflection of massive particles by Kerr black hole and Teo wormholes \cite{Jusufi:2018kry}, the investigation of rotating naked singularities from Kerr-like wormholes by their deflection angles of massive particles \cite{Jusufi:2018gnz}, the studying of the circular orbit of a particle and the weak lensing effects \cite{Li:2020wvn}, the deflection of massive particles by SSS spacetime in bumblebee gravity \cite{Carvalho:2021jlp} and by a Kerr-like black hole in bumblebee gravity \cite{Li:2020dln}.

 In this paper, we propose to apply the Ishihara method to compute the bending of massive particles and light for the Casimir wormholes of Refs. \cite{Garattini:2019ivd,Jusufi:2020rpw}.
+In principle, these wormholes have (sub)Planckian dimensions, and could only produce measurable shifts in the trajectories of particles as a result of cumulative effects, when they cross cosmological distances and pass nearby myriads of those objects, which would be imbricated in the very fabric of the spacetime.
+However, we can conceive macroscopic, even astrophysical Casimir wormholes which have evolved, for instance, from inflationary mechanisms.
+Beyond this, from the theoretical viewpoint, it is interesting to show that these backgrounds provides a finite distance solution for the bending of particles.
+Thus, we would like to contribute to the literature about the subject with the present study.

 The structure of the paper is as follows.
 In the section \ref{Sec-2}, we present the Casimir wormhole solutions.
 In the section \ref{Sec-3}, we present the Ishihara method for the deflection of massive particles case.
 In the section \ref{Sec-4}, we use the Ishihara method to compute the deflection of massive particles for the Casimir wormhole of Garattini\cite{Garattini:2019ivd}, and the travesable wormholes corrected by GUP\cite{Jusufi:2020rpw,Sunil}.
 Finally, in section \ref{Sec-5}, we summarize our main results.